syncfusion-content/windowsforms-docs/WindowsForms/DocIo/FAQ-Section/Migration-from-Microsoft-Office-Automation-to-Essential-DocIO.md

-> Note: For more information on inserting Headers and Footers to a Word document using DocIO, you can refer to the online documentation link:
+N> For more information on inserting Headers and Footers to a Word document using DocIO, you can refer to the online documentation link:

 <http://docs.syncfusion.com/windowsforms/docio/working-with-sections#working-with-headers-and-footers>